Sickle Cell Association of Uganda

 contact us here

-Sickle Cell Association of Uganda is now one of the grass roots organization representing the interests of patients in Uganda.
-We strive to change the perception that the majority of the population has in Uganda about the disease - that those who have this disease are worthless people in society, worth stigmatizing and discriminating against.
-Through counselling and education we strive to improve the lives of these families.
+Sickle Cell Association of Uganda is now one of the grass roots organization representing the interests of Sickle Cell patients and their care givers in Uganda.
+We strive to change the perception that the majority of the population has in Uganda about the disease - that those who have this disease are worthless people in society, worthy of stigmatizing and discriminating against.
+Through awareness raising, counselling and education we strive to improve the lives of these families.

 Vision Statement